rishabhc32/zapcircle/content/posts/promise-js.md

 A `Promise` object represents a value that may not be available but resolved at some time in future.
 It allows you to write asynchronous code in a more synchronous fashion.

-Essentially, a promise is a returned object to which you attach callback, instead of passing callbacks into a function.
+Essentially, a promise is a returned object to which you attach callback, instead of passing callback as a function parameter.
 The core idea behind promises is that it represents the result of an asynchronous operation.

 Promise is in one of three different states.